A hierarchical reserving model for reported non-life insurance claims: A hierarchical reserving model

 \subsection{Predicting the future development of claims}

-Algorithm~\ref{algorithm:simulation} simulates the development of reported claims beyond the observation window $\tau$.
-In line with the hierarchical structure of the model, development years are simulated in chronological order and within a development year, this simulation algorithm respects the order of the layers.
-The simulation order is important, since simulated values from previous development years and lower indexed layers become inputs for later development years and higher indexed layers.
+Algorithm~\ref{algorithm:simulation} simulates the development of a reported claim $k$ beyond its observed development window $\tau_k$.
+In line with the hierarchical structure of the model, development years since reporting are simulated in chronological order and within a development year, the simulation algorithm respects the order of the layers.
+This order is important, since simulated values from previous development years and lower indexed layers become inputs for later development years and higher indexed layers.

-Following this algorithm, the simulated data has the same hierarchical layered structure as the input data set, which enables us to derive aggregated quantities for the events registered in the update vector $\boldsymbol{U}_k^{j}$.
+Following this algorithm, the simulated data set has the same hierarchical layered structure as the input data set, which enables the calculation of aggregated quantities for the events registered in the update vector $\boldsymbol{U}_k^{j}$.
 For example, given the specific hierarchical structure in assumption (A3), we obtain estimates for the number of open claims, the number of payments and the total payment size.
-Prediction intervals for these reserving quantities are obtained by running Algorithm~\ref{algorithm:simulation} many times.
+Prediction intervals for these reserving quantities are obtained by generating multiple paths with Algorithm~\ref{algorithm:simulation}.